 The answer is "NO" - with right methods and a little luck we could always get back what we lost, if the deletion was not made too long ago:

-When we emptied the Recycle Bin, the files in it disappeared, but actually they were not removed from the computer yet - the data still existed on the hard disk in some special formats.
+When we emptied the Recycle Bin, the files in it disappeared, but actually they were not removed from the computer yet - the data still existed on the hard disk in raw formats.
 They would stay there until they were overwritten by new data.
 Before that we always have a chance to extract and restore them.
 And that`s what data recovery tools help us to do.

 Before performing the data recovery from an emptied recycle bin, we need: